 - I’m choosing to complain about the pain in my back.

 - I’m choosing to focus on the benefits of the invasive test I chose to line up.

 - I’m choosing to feel grateful for this beautiful day.

 The Value of Community

-The health and wellbeing benefits of the practices taught in the class can be challenging to maintain without support, which is one reason a large percentage of the people who take the class keep coming back.
+The health and wellbeing benefits of the practices taught in the class described above can be challenging to maintain without support, which is one reason a large percentage of the people who take the class keep coming back.
 In part, this is because they begin to feel a sense of belonging in the class; it becomes a supportive community.
 Also, being in the class supports people in maintaining their daily practices.
-Several people have taken the course continuously since its inception in January 2015.

 Aside from the health benefits of the practices themselves, researchers have discovered, after controlling for confounding factors, that when people have a sense of belonging within a supportive community, they are healthier and happier than people who live more isolated lives.

-My book contains a compilation of the mind-training and other practices most strongly associated with unexpected recovery from serious illness and includes hundreds of studies.
-The book and the class include no magic cures, just evidence-based practices and class experiences that can increase your happiness potential.
+Both of my books contain a compilation of the mind-training and other practices most strongly associated with unexpected recovery from serious illness and includes hundreds of studies.
+The books and the class include no magic cures, just evidence-based practices and class experiences that can increase your happiness potential.